 If the global population adopted recommended North American dietary guidelines, there wouldn’t be enough land to provide the food required, according to a new study co-authored by University of Guelph researchers.

-The School of Environmental Sciences (SES) is pleased to welcome Dr. Scott Krayenhoff as an assistant professor in the area of atmospheric science.
-Krayenhoff began in his role on January 8, 2018.
+The School of Environmental Design and Rural Development (SEDRD) is pleased to welcome Ataharul Chowdhury as an assistant professor in capacity development and extension.
+Chowdhury began in his role on July 1st, 2018.

 On July 24, 2018, the Ontario Agricultural College (OAC) Weeds Team competed at the North Eastern Weed Science Collegiate Contest held at the Pine Level BASF Research Station in North Carolina.
 87 undergraduate and graduate students from eight universities took part in the five-event, one-day competition.